stanleyhspark/leimao.github.io/_posts/projects/2017-08-26-Image-Resizer-Web-App.md

 Thank Guotu Li, Jianhai Zhang and Di Wang for initial testings and feedbacks.

-* Ugly Interface
+* Ugly interface

 The interface was written in pure html.
 I have no knowledge about how to make a good web UI interface.

-* Image Sizer Larger After Shrinking
+* Image sizer became larger after shrinking

 For some original small-sized image, after shrinking, the size became a little bit bigger.
 I think it due to the resize function and image-save function in OpenCV.
 I tested some compression parameters of OpenCV image-save functions.
 But they do not make too much difference.
 I will study OpenCV in depth in the future if I get chance.